 Always eager to lend his time and talents to charitable causes, Lee has performed at benefits for M.A.D.D., the M.S.
 Society, and The Ramona Cancer Resource Center.
 As well as at benefit fundraisers for camps for seriously ill children, The Victory Junction Gang Camp owned by Kyle Petty, the racecar driver, and Bikers Who Care/Toys for Tots to help underprivileged children.
 Lee currently resides in the SC LowCountry where he is finishing his next release, "Wreckage of Love".
-Catch his act on Sunday, Oct.
+Catch his act on Saturday, Oct.
+18 on stage 2, from 12-2;30pm and Sunday, Oct.
 19 on the main stage, from 1:45pm-4pm!

 Some of the best Jazz Blues Cajun Latin Reggae R&B Beach Worldbeat Swing and more - with a New Orleans feel.
 The Gumbo Kings of Jazz and Blues - The Professors of that Gulf Coast Rhythm & Groove - Whispering Smooth Ballads from the Greats - Steaming Swing of the Big Band Era.
 From the most CLASSIC to the most MODERN Jazz, Jitterbug, Mambo, Swing, Latin, Reggae, Caribbean, Dinner Music, Smooth Jazz, Klezmer, Motown, Beach and more…